Zoya site icon

 Where is Zoya available?+

 Zoya is listed for 3 markets in this catalog.
-Country availability can change, so readers should confirm account access before signing up.
+Country availability can change, so confirm account access before signing up.

 Does Zoya help with dividend purification or zakat?+

 Zoya lists purification or zakat-related tooling among its features.
-Readers should still check how calculations are made, how often data updates, and whether the tool covers their holdings.
+Check how calculations are made, how often data updates, and whether the tool covers your holdings.

 Can Zoya replace a broker?+